How to Cut Calories on Your Thanksgiving Dinner

 So let's enjoy Thanksgiving dinner!

-It’s when the eating feast continues all the way into January that it really starts to add up.
+When the eating feast continues into January, it really starts to add up.
 So, if you know from experience that holiday self-control is not one of your strong suits, this year, try to work on making a few healthier swaps at the Thanksgiving table and beyond.

 Here are a few ideas to help you cut a few Thanksgiving dinner calories.
 See if you can come up with more, and share them in the comments!

-Drink champagne – a glass has about 78 calories, versus 120 in a glass of wine, or about 150 in a regular beer.
+If you like a cocktail, choose champagne.
+A glass has about 78 calories, versus 120 in a glass of wine, or about 150 in a regular beer.

 Go ahead and splurge on12 shrimp with about ¼ cup of cocktail sauce for about 180 calories.
-Unless you’d rather have 3 small stuffed mushrooms for 200 calories, or 2 of those little cheese cubes with 5 crackers for almost 300 calories.
+Unless you’d rather have 3 small stuffed mushrooms for 200 calories, or 2 of those little cheese-puffed pastry things for about 300 calories.

-Snag a bunch of the raw vegetable crudité from the appetizer table and put it right on your dinner plate.
-One cup of raw veggies has about 25 calories, and it’ll take up space in your stomach.
-How cute is this one from Living Locurto?
+Snag a bunch of the raw vegetable crudité from the appetizer table and put them on your dinner plate.
+One cup of raw veggies has about 25 calories.
+And with all the fiber it’ll take up space in your stomach so you'll be less hungry for seconds.

-Pick the side dish that you absolutely love to splurge on.
+If the dinner or buffet table is overwhelmingly full of options, pick the side dish you love to splurge on.
 Cut the portion of the others in half.

 - 1 cup green bean casserole about 180 calories